 12+ Award-winning Australian author Anna Funder discussed her 2003 bestseller Stasiland on the Better Reading podcast in February 2019.
-Having visited Berlin in 1987 and 1995, her book on the East German secret police before and after the Wall piqued my interest.
+Having visited Berlin in 1987 and 1995, her book on the East German secret police piqued my interest.
 It wasn't on the shelf at my local bookshop, but I did find All That I Am.

 As I confessed in The Man Behind The Woman in the Window blog post, I'm a sucker for book covers and first sentences.
-I also post a series with the hashtags #bookcovers / #firstsentences on Instagram as @tallandtrueweb.
+And I post a series with the hashtags #bookcovers / #firstsentences on Instagram (as @tallandtruebooks).

 Plucking All That I Am from the shelf and reading the opening line reminded me why I love a good first sentence: